iksnae/actual-intelligence/book/en/chapter-01/05-activities.md

 - 10-15 minutes

-"This activity was eye-opening," says Miguel, a high school teacher.
-"I couldn't believe how different the responses were just by adding a few details to my question."
+*"This activity was eye-opening,"* says Miguel (a high school teacher). *"I couldn't believe how different the responses were just by adding a few details to my question."*

 **Instructions:**